-Drilling bit type usually have a different function. there is a reason so many factory support drilling job with different drilling bit.
+Drilling bit type usually has a different function. there is a reason so many factory support drilling jobs with different drilling bit.

 The decline in the use of drag bits was due to:

 • The introduction of roller cone bits, which could drill soft formations more efficiently

 • If too much WOB was applied, excessive torque led to bit failure or drill pipe failure

 • Drag bits tend to drill crooked hole, therefore some means of controlling deviation was required

 • Drag bits were limited to drilling through uniformly, soft, unconsolidated formations where there were no hard abrasive layers.

 Roller cone bits (or rock bits) are still the most common type of bit used world wide.
 The cutting action is provided by cones which have either steel teeth or tungsten carbide inserts.
 These cones rotate on the bottom of the hole and drill hole predominantly with a grinding and chipping action.
 Rock bits are classified as milled tooth bits or insert bits depending on the cutting surface on the cones (Figure 2 and 3).

 The first successful roller cone bit was designed by Hughes in 1909.
 This was a major innovation since it allowed rotary drilling to be extended to hard formations.
 The first design was a 2 cone bit which frequently balled up since the teeth on the cones did not mesh.
 This led to the introduction of a superior design in the 1930s which had 3 cones with meshing teeth.
 The same basic design is still in use today although there have been many improvements over the years.